Latest News

 One HEADLINE away from a Reversal?

-Gordon stated that "we're just one ceasefire agreement headline from this all reversing aggressively," (Reporting and editing by Colin Barr; Additional reporting by Chuck Mikolajczak, Siddharth Cavale and Lewis Krauskopf)
+Gordon stated that "we're just one headline away from this all reversing aggressively in a very aggressive manner."
+(Reporting and editing by Colin Barr; Additional reporting by Chuck Mikolajczak, Siddharth Cavale, and Lewis Krauskopf)

 (source: Reuters)